jmoyers/brain/readme.md

 - store parsed meta data information in the form file -> metadata
 - we transform that structure in memory to more interesting formats, e.g. tags -> dynamic programming -> list of files
+- think we put it in a directory .brain/database, so we can easily use this later to cache/expand to multiple files if we need some gitlike functionality, or downloading online resources like videos

 #### options